-In the old homepage editor, each theme had different image dimensions for various sections like the project tiles, banners and other sections.
-When changing to a different theme, the images had to resized or they would appear squished or stretched.
+In the old homepage editor, each theme had different image dimensions for various sections like the project tiles, banners, and other sections.
+When changing to a different theme, the images had to be resized or they would appear squished or stretched.

 With the new Appearance editor, there is no need to have different images for the various templates.
 All the images uploaded will automatically adjust to the required dimensions.
 This has been added to ensure there is a seamless switch between various templates available with the Appearance editor.
 It is now possible to simply switch templates and upload the images without having to frantically worry about changing the dimensions for the new template.

-With this option, you can access to a large collection of various type of images which can then be used on your site.
-Simply click on Images by Unsplash, search with the relevant key word like for ex.
-Sydney.
+With this option, you can access a large collection of various types of images which can then be used on your site.
+Simply click on Images by Unsplash, search with the relevant keyword.
+For example Sydney.
 You will be presented with a lot of images which you can select for the various sections of the home page.

 Image sizes on project pages

-Images on the project pages will not be affected with the appearance editor or changes made to it.
+Images on the project pages will not be affected by the appearance editor or changes made to them.

 A project image can be of any height and maximum width of 700 px.
 Anything larger than this will be automatically resized.